-If you are 16 or older, you are eligible to file for a domestic violence order for protection if you or your minor child have been the victim of domestic violence (as defined by law) at the hands of:
+You are eligible to file for a domestic violence order for protection if you or your minor child have been the victim of domestic violence at the hands of:

 - your spouse or former spouse;

-- your domestic partner or former domestic partner (including same-sex couples);
+- your domestic partner or former domestic partner;

-- someone you have a child in common with - it doesn’t matter if you have ever lived together or been married;
+- someone you have a child in common with;

 - adult persons related to you by blood or marriage;

-- adult persons residing with you now or who have resided with you in the past;
+- adult persons living with you now or who have lived with you in the past;

-- someone who has a biological or legal parent-child relationship with you, including step-parents and step-children and grandparents and grandchildren.*
+- someone who has a biological or legal parent-child relationship with you, including step-parents and step-children, and grandparents and grandchildren.1

-If you are between the ages of 13 and 16, you can file against any of the family or household members listed above.
-However, to file against someone you have/had a dating relationship with, you must show that you have been the "victim of violence in a dating relationship" and the abuser is at least 16 years old.** If you do not meet these requirements, there may be another order that applies to your situation.
+If you do not meet any of these requirements, there may be another order that applies to your situation.
 Go to our Civil Anti-Harassment Orders page, Sexual Assault Protection Orders and Stalking Protection Orders page for more information.